In December, Lin wrote from Indonesia about the Hot beverages they drink there in the winter-time…

 This drink is perfect to drink at night to keep warm.
 The name pletok also has unique origins.
 In the Dutch colonial period, the Japanese invaders were often seen drinking pop beer at checkpoints.

 Betawi people make their own pop beer which they put into a bamboo tube and mix with ice cubes.
 When the drink in a bamboo tube is shaken, you hear a pletok-pletok (pop! pop!) sound.
 That’s why it has the name pletok.

 Bir Pletok is believed to have various benefits, including relieving heat, prevent colds, and warming up the stomach.

 Many thanks to Lin for sharing info with us about hot Indonesian beverages!

 Sekoteng Ginger Drink – By Midori – Own work, CC BY-SA 3.0.

 Bandrek – By Midori – Own work, CC BY 3.0.

 Wedang Jahe – By Gunawan Kartapranata – Own work, CC BY-SA 4.0.

 Bajigur – By Kembangraps – Own work, CC0.

 This article was posted on Sunday, March 18th, 2018 at 5:26 pm and is filed under Countries & Cultures, Drinks, Indonesia, Indonesian, Indonesian Cuisine, Languages, Mama Lisa, Recipes of the World, Seasonal, Weather, Winter.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.